- Home

 As you buy real estate in Hokkaido, there will be a few taxes associated with taking ownership of property.

-There are ongoing taxes that are paid every year, including local real estate taxes such as property taxes (that bill also includes the “city planning tax and fixed asset tax”).
+There are ongoing taxes that are paid every year, including local real estate taxes such as Japanese property taxes (that bill also includes the “city planning tax and fixed asset tax”).
 And there are other taxes associated with the sale including a stamp tax, a consumption tax, the registration tax (which is paid to the judicial scrivener, along with their fees), and the real estate acquisition tax.

 The real estate acquisition tax is the focus of this post.